laramatics/container/README.md

 ├── LICENSE
 ├── readme.md
 ├── scripts
-│   ├── cleanup.sh            # removes build dependencies for lighter image size.
+│   ├── cleanup.sh            # Removes build dependencies for lighter image size.
 │   ├── install-packages.sh   # OS packages will be installed by this file.
-│   ├── install-php.sh        # php extensions and installation.
+│   ├── install-php.sh        # PHP extensions and installation.
-│   └── start-container       # container entry-point script
+│   └── start-container       # Container entry-point script
 └── tests
-    └── goss.yaml             # see "testing" section
+    └── goss.yaml             # See "testing" section
 ```

 ## Packages and Services

-We created the `Dockerfile` with image size in mind, so only packages and PHP extensions which is absolutely necessary
+We created the `Dockerfile` with image size in mind, so only packages and PHP extensions which are absolutely necessary
 are installed.

 |Service|Version|Argument|